waynestate/nova-ckeditor4-field/README.md

 # Laravel Nova CKEditor 4 Field

-This nova package allows you to use [CKEditor 4](https://ckeditor.com/ckeditor-4/) for text areas.
+This nova package allows you to use [CKEditor 4](https://ckeditor.com/ckeditor-4/) for text areas using Nova v4.

 ![CKEditor Form Field](docs/form-field.png)